High Commission of India

 INDIA – NEW ZEALAND BILATERAL BRIEF

-1. India and New Zealand (NZ) have historically shared close and cordial ties.
-Similarities such as membership of the Commonwealth, common law practices and pursuing shared aspirations of achieving economic development and prosperity through democratic governance systems for diverse communities in both countries (NZ prides itself as one of the most ethnically diverse countries in the world with 213 ethnicities officially recorded) provide an excellent backdrop for deepening the friendly ties.
+- India and New Zealand (NZ) have historically shared close and cordial ties.
+Similarities such as membership of the Commonwealth, common law practices and pursuing shared aspirations of achieving economic development and prosperity through democratic governance systems for diverse communities in both countries provide an excellent backdrop for deepening the friendly ties.
 Tourism and sporting links, particularly in cricket, hockey and mountaineering, have also played a significant role in fostering goodwill between the two countries.
-Both countries share commitment to human rights, global peace, rules based international order, ecological preservation and combating terrorism.
+Both countries are fellow travellers in their commitment to disarmament, global peace, North-South Dialogue, human rights, ecological preservation and combating international terrorism.
 People-to-people contacts have flourished since migration from India began around 1860s.
 NZ has approximately 3,00,000 persons of Indian origin & NRIs, a vast majority of which has made NZ their permanent home.
 Currently, there are approximately 8,000 Indian students in NZ, pursuing higher education in various disciplines such as information technology, hospitality, science, engineering, and architecture.

-1. HoS/HoG Past Visits: India and New Zealand have shared significant high-level visits over the years, which have strengthened the bilateral relations.
+- HoS/HoG Past Visits: India and New Zealand have shared significant high-level visits over the years, which have strengthened the bilateral relations.
 In 1968, Prime Minister of India, Smt.
-Indira Gandhi, visited New Zealand, contributing to the of diplomatic ties between the two nations.
+Indira Gandhi, visited New Zealand.
 In 1986, Prime Minister of India, Shri Rajiv Gandhi, visited New Zealand, further advancing the dialogue and cooperation between the two countries.
-In 2016, President of India, Shri Pranab Mukherjee, conducted a state visit to New Zealand from 30 April to 2 May and in August 2024, President of India Smt.
-Droupadi Murmu paid a state visit to New Zealand.
-New Zealand has seen several high-level visits to India, including Prime Minister John Key's state visit from 25 to 27 October 2016.
-Other notable visits include Prime Minister John Key's visit in June 2011, Governor General Sir Anand Satyanand's visits in January 2011, October 2010, and September 2008, and Prime Minister Helen Clark's visit in October 2004.
+In 2016, President of India, Shri Pranab Mukherjee, conducted a state visit to New Zealand from 30 April to 2 May.
+On the other hand, New Zealand has also seen several high-level visits to India, including Prime Minister John Key's visit in June 2011, and from 25 to 27 October 2016, PM Helen Clark's visit in October 2004; and most recently PM Luxon’s visit to India from March 16-20, 2025.
+Other notable visit include Governor General Sir Anand Satyanand's visits in January 2011, October 2010, and September 2008.

 RECENT BILATERAL VISITS AND HIGH-LEVEL MEETINGS